ibm-cloud-docs/monitoring/iam/iam_grant_team_secure.md

 When you define the policy, you need to select a platform role.
 Platform management roles cover a range of actions, including the ability to create and delete instances, manage aliases, bindings, and credentials, and manage access.
 Valid platform roles are administrator, editor, operator, viewer.

-Platform access and team access cannot be defined in the same access policy.
-{: important}

 ### Add permissions through the CLI
 {: #iam_grant_team_step2_1}